 Kant proposes that the appropriate relationship between historical and pure religion is with respect to the spectrum of concerns that historical faith shares with pure religion.
-He maintains that at the core of all religions is the one, pure religion of morality anchored in the capacity of creative freedom.
-To be sure, this does not mean that there is a single, heteronomous moral system to be imposed on all nor does it mean that one historical faith is the true faith that may be imposed upon others.
-Although one might be tempted to invoke the notion of "Ten
+He maintains that at the core of all religions is the one, pure religion of morality anchored in the capacity of creative freedom.20 To be sure, this does not mean that there is a single, heteronomous moral system to be imposed on all nor does it mean that one historical faith is the true faith that may be imposed upon others.

-Commandments" in Exodus 20 as an absolute, divine moral law, one does so by overlooking the second set of "Ten Commandments" in Exodus 32.
+Although one might be tempted to invoke the notion of "Ten Commandments" in Exodus 20 as an absolute, divine moral law, one does so by overlooking the second set of "Ten Commandments" in Exodus 32.
 What these two sets of "Ten Commandments" have in common is not the same set of (moral) laws for one set applies to a nomadic and the other to an agrarian community.
 Rather, what they have in common is that they are a set of "external," civic laws that in turn are themselves subject to a "higher" moral law.
 Rather than invoking a single, heteronomous moral system to be imposed on all, Critical Idealism proposes that the "one" religion of humanity is that religion grounded in our highest capacity of autonomous, creative freedom with its self-legislation (but not creation) of moral principles to govern one's actions.
 As we have stressed before, though, this autonomous, creative freedom is not the rugged individualism of liberty that rejects culture and tradition.

 Finally, what role might an exemplar of moral rectitude play for pure religion?
 Do we need an objective instantiation of moral perfection in order for us to have faith in our moral transformation?
 Critical Idealism answers with an unequivocal, "No!"
 No objective model can provide a substitute for what we already know as a consequence of our moral capacity of practical reason.
 In fact, moral exemplars can be dulling of our own moral efforts because they may lead to our own discouragement in comparison to our objective models.
-Since any "practical example" of morality is in fact an image of reason itself and since one's own circumstance is unique, imitation of objective models is impossible not out of imperfection but by the conditions and capacities of morality itself.
-Nonetheless, unless the individual is in a desperate situation or has had it consciously trained out of her/him, s/he already knows s/he possesses a moral capacity even as s/he fails to cultivate and apply it.
-Rather than objective examples, the individual is best served by an environment that encourages her/him to exercise the capacity that s/he has.
+Because any "practical example" of morality is in fact an image of reason itself and because one's own circumstance is unique, imitation of objective models is impossible not out of imperfection but by the conditions and capacities of morality itself.21 Nonetheless, unless the individual is in a